rootameen/telegraf-jti-udp/README.md

 ## Known Issues

 Currently, it appears that the parsing of ingest data is not working properly.
+It is unknown if this state was the same in the original repo or not.
 The following list of issues is observed:

 - if multiple devices are sending data, plugin is not tagging devices as source filter properly
 - metrics received are being segmented into separate data points (i.e. Metric Name, Sequence Number, Value, Timestamp, Device are all seperate instead of being fields of the same data point)